Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Numerical Experiment and Results

-However, given that most E. coli strains are non-pathogenic commensals while only select serotypes exhibit virulence, our experimental focus prioritized S. flexneri detection and primer design.
-The complete genome sequences of E. coli and S. flexneri range from approximately 4.5 to 5.5 Mb in length, representing an order of magnitude increase compared to the SARS-CoV-2 genome (approximately 30 kb).
-This substantial genomic complexity presented significant computational challenges for our C-VAE model implementation, requiring enhanced computational resources and extended processing time relative to our previous SARS-CoV-2 analysis.
-Despite these technical challenges, we successfully identified highly specific primer candidates.
-The optimized S. flexneri primer pairs are comprehensively documented in Table \ref{tab:S.flexneri Primer Pairs}, with their corresponding genomic binding coordinates visualized in Figure \ref{fig:S.flexneri_Primer_Distribution}.
+However, because most \textit{E. coli} strains are non-pathogenic commensals and only a subset of lineages are associated with virulence, we prioritized primer-pair reporting for \textit{S. flexneri} in this experiment.
+The genomes of \textit{E. coli} and \textit{S. flexneri} are approximately 4.5--5.5~Mb, which is substantially larger than the SARS-CoV-2 genome (\textasciitilde30~kb).
+This increase in sequence length and genomic complexity poses additional computational demands for our C-VAE implementation, requiring greater memory and longer processing time than the SARS-CoV-2 experiments.
+Despite these challenges, the proposed pipeline produced highly specific primer candidates.
+The optimised \textit{S. flexneri} primer pairs are reported in Table~\ref{tab:S.flexneri Primer Pairs}, and their genomic binding coordinates are summarized in Figure~\ref{fig:S.flexneri_Primer_Distribution}.

 { {

 }}